E-commerce

 low

-visible reviews, contact, guarantees, and FAQ
+display reviews, contact, guarantees and FAQ visibly

 A simple method